 Support for agility, views and bug tracking

 For instance, you get both scrum boards and Kanban boards in this project management system.
-These tools make it easy to visualize the progress of tasks, so that you could see which ones are going as per schedule and which ones are lagging.
+These tools make it easy to visualize the progress of tasks so that you could see which ones are going as per the schedule and which ones are lagging.
 Based on this insight, you could take appropriate actions to hasten a task that has fallen behind.

 To further support agile project management, the project management system also supports agile sprints.
 For those unfamiliar with sprints, they are short iterations of actions which form part of a larger process.
 You could view them as building blocks for processes in agile project management.

-The project management tool also provides you with multiple projects views including user stories and story points.
+The project management tool also provides you with multiple project views including user stories and story points.
 This is more crucial a feature than some may imagine.
 The crux of a good project run is collaboration.
 This naturally means that more than one person would be involved in a project at the same time.
 Depending on their roles, the different personnel involved in the project would need to view the project’s progress using different ‘views’ if they are to learn about the project details that are relevant to them.

 Before it became the tasks management tool that it is today, Jira was designed as a system to track software bugs in digital projects.
 Even though the tool has evolved over a time of period, this functionality of tracking and recording bugs still forms a core part of the software.
 The tasks management tool makes it very easy to view the bugs that it has recorded- listing all of them in a single space in the backlog.